ForwardFeed/hexagon-in-cli/README.md

 grid.grid
 ```

-You may already feel it, but I was quite disapointed with myself with that work, because it took more time that I should by pursuing fruitless optimization, but published it this time.
+You may already feel it, but I was quite disapointed with myself with that work.
+Because it took more time than it should, by pursuing fruitless optimization.
+At least I published it this time.
 Also there's probably an unspoken amount of bugs which I never cared to look for.